 With tools like SocialBee, running successful local marketing campaigns on social media is a piece of cake.
 You have all the tools you need to create your posts from scratch along with advanced scheduling options that post your content on the right platform at the right time.

 Manage Your Social Media Accounts with SocialBee!

 4. Leverage User Reviews

 We can’t talk about local marketing ideas, without mentioning user-generated content.
 After all, many local marketing strategies revolve around targeting specific groups of people and giving them the social proof they need to gain their trust.

 Reviews are an important part of any business and act as an informal customer referral.
 They are also a good starting point for local customers, as well as target customers.
 Especially when they have to choose between your business and a competitor’s business.

 A review or recommendation is valuable, as it shows potential customers that your local business is trustworthy and authentic.
+You can get more personalized reviews with account-based marketing, so it will be best to explore ABM campaign examples.
 Also, good reviews bring you higher rankings, and this digital word-of-mouth system can work wonders for your business.

 Getting reviews might not be as easy as one might think, but you can:

 - Add a “Review” or “Rate” button to your website or app (if that’s the case).

 - Send an e-mail to your customers after they’ve received their order.